WPS/egon.io-website/_pages/howto.md

 - Top section:
   - *Wrench*: Change the icon to another the icon.
 Note: You cannot change the type (e.g., turn a work object into an actor).
   - *Trash bin*: Delete the actor/work object.
-  - *Color palette*: Change the color of the icon.
+  - *Color palette*: Change the color of the icon (only works with built-in icons and custom SVG icons, see below).
 - Middle section:
   - *Arrow*: Connect two icons with an arrow that represents an *activity*.
 A sequence number will be added to the activity automatically if the arrow starts from an actor.
   - *Annotation*: Add comments to actors and work objects.
-- Bottom section: If you add an icon from this pallete to the canvas, an arrow will be created automatically, connecting the selected actor/work object with the newly created one.
+- Bottom section: If you add an icon from this palette to the canvas, an arrow will be created automatically, connecting the selected actor/work object with the newly created one.

 ## Naming Actors and Work Objects